 After this, you will just have to take care of the design work and the programme will do the rest of the work.

 It’s ideal for all of those who have previously programmed websites in HTML.
 This programming language allows you to know in advance what results you will be able to achieve when programming apps for Android.
 With HTML5 you will go further, as it represents a huge step forward, especially when it comes to web applications.
-The advantage of this programming language is that it has a great versatility and its content can adapt to many different platforms.
-That is, it’s perfect for cross-platform app development.
+The advantage of this programming language is that it has great versatility and its content can adapt to many different platforms.
+That is, it’s perfect for cross-platform mobile app development.
 It’s also perfect for programming apps for Android.
 And all of this in addition to the great asset of being able to make updates instantly.